All for the Kingdom

-This is the tenth of a series of blog posts outlining St. John Paul’s thought on embodiment and sexuality.
-For the previous post in this series, go here.
+This is the tenth of a series of blog posts outlining St. John Paul II’s thought on embodiment and sexuality.
+To read the preceding article, please click here.

 In a foundational way, the theology of the body is ordered towards properly understanding the vocation of marriage and the family.
 In exploring the meaning of the human body and sexuality from a theological perspective, we are given the best vantage point from which to appreciate the truth and goodness of marriage and family.
 Yet, the theology of the body is also about the vocation of celibacy.
 In a similarly foundational way, the theology of the body aids us in understanding the voluntary acceptance of continence, precisely since taking a theological perspective upon the body and sexuality also has profound significance for appreciating the choice of celibacy.
 This further meaningfulness of the body, St. John Paul explores in the second part of the third chapter of the theology of the body, where the words of Christ in Matthew nineteen again form the point of departure.
 In response to the disciples questioning about the utility of marriage given its indissoluble character, Jesus responds,

 ‘there are eunuchs who were born this way from their mother’s womb; there are some who were made eunuchs by men, and there are others who made themselves eunuchs for the kingdom of heaven.
 Let anyone understand this who can’ (Mt.
 19:12).